sayali133/sayali133/README.md

 ---

 ## 💫 About Me
-💻 Python Backend Developer with 1+ year experience in building scalable applications using Django, REST APIs, and AWS.
+👋 Hi!
+I'm Sayali, a passionate **Python Backend Developer** with hands-on experience in building scalable and secure backend systems using **Python, Django, REST APIs, and AWS**.

-🚀 Focused on developing real-world backend systems, optimizing performance, and deploying cloud-based applications.

----
+💼 I worked as a Backend Developer at Tata Consultancy Services (TCS), where I contributed to enterprise-level applications and improved system performance through optimized APIs and database queries.

+🚀 Currently, I am focused on building **real-world backend projects** and deploying them on the cloud (AWS), strengthening my skills in **API development, cloud integration, and system design**.

+💡 I enjoy solving complex backend problems, optimizing performance, and designing clean, scalable architectures.

 ## 🚀 Featured Projects

 ### 🔹 Resume Analyzer with ATS Scoring
 - Built using Django, NLP, and OCR
 - Extracts and analyzes resumes against job descriptions
 - Integrated AWS S3 for secure file storage

-👉 GitHub: *Add your repo link*
-👉 Live: *Add deployed link (very important)*
+-
 ---

 ### 🔹 Expense Tracker API
 - REST API for managing daily expenses
 - CRUD operations with database integration
 - Data visualization using charts

-👉 GitHub: *Add your repo link*

 ---